 5.E-NEWSLETTER UPDATE DELIVERY.

-5.1 – Delivery will take the form of the E newsletter being hosted on the BMS Server, whereupon a link will be provided to clients to view.
+5.1 – Delivery will take the form of the E newsletter being hosted on the Business Marketing Services Server, whereupon a link will be provided to clients to view.

 6. BULK EMAIL SEND -CUSTOMER’S OBLIGATIONS, REPRESENTATIONS, AND WARRANTIES.